mbrown333/mbrown333.github.com/src/pages/20180608-immutability-in-javascript/index.md

 Same result but my preference is to use the spread operator as it keeps things a bit more concise and explicit.
 All just personal preference though.

 The same result can be achieved if you want to make the property that is changed dynamic.
-The following will assign whichever property that it recieves in `action.field`.
+The following will assign whichever property that it receives in `action.field`.

 ```javascript
 function app(state = initalState, action) {